stecrotti/stecrotti.github.io/_posts/2024-09-22-python-bits.md

 ### File explorer
 `os.walk`: generates the file names in a directory tree by walking the tree either top-down or bottom-up.
 For each directory in the tree rooted at directory top (including top itself), it yields a 3-tuple (dirpath, dirnames, filenames).

+### The `pass` keyword
+It's used as a "do nothing" operation in places where Python does not allow an empty space, e.g. class or function definitions, thus avoiding the raising of errors.
+It can be useful to define the skeleton of a program before actually filling in all the details, or in places where one knows there will be code in the future.

 ## Comparisons with Julia
 ### Closures